PyWinda/pywinda/ForDocumentation/docs/index.rst

 \----------------------------------------------------------------------------------------------

-PyWinda library is developed to simplify the generic calculations for power and load analysis.
+PyWinda library is developed to simplify the power and load calculations at a wind farm level.
 	* For a complete documentation click `here! <https://pywinda.readthedocs.io/en/latest/>`__ If you want to contribute to PyWinda library:
 	* For a guide to contribution click `here! <https://github.com/PyWinda/pywinda>`__